How to design a messenger app in Justinmind

 Let’s create a new screen for your contact list.
 Name it ‘contact list’.

-We need a Data List to create our contact list.
-To do this, create a new Data Master from the Data Masters palette.
+We need a Data List to create the contact list.
+To do this, create a new data Master from the Data Masters palette.
 Give it a name.
 In the Dialog, create 3 fields: image, name and email.
 Make sure the type for both name and email is text and file upload for the image.